binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Code

-You can find the code here : [CountDown DevFest 2016](https://github.com/GDG-Nantes/CountDownDevFest2016).
+You can find the code here: [CountDown DevFest 2016](https://github.com/GDG-Nantes/CountDownDevFest2016).

 # 2017